 Zork: The Great Underground Empire

-Also available on: Amiga - Amstrad CPC - Apple II - Atari 8-bit - Atari ST - Commodore 64
+Also released on: Amiga - Amstrad CPC - Apple II - Atari 8-bit - Atari ST - Commodore 64

 Description of Zork: The Great Underground Empire